 And it’s really all about consent.
 If you are going to keep and use someone’s personal information, you need their consent first and tell them how you are going to use it.

 What will change?

 Any personal data collected must be done so with consent for a specific purpose and used only for that purpose.

 You must clearly state in any data collection form why you need the data and offer opt-in (tick box with text that says ‘yes I can store X information for X purpose’) for any method of contact.

-This means if you have a contact form on your website, and you store the email/phone number, etc. information in any way for future use, you need a consent for each bit saying how you will use it and an opt in tick box for permission.
-There must be separate opt ins for contact to call, text, emails.
+This means if you have a contact form on your website, and you store the email/phone number, etc. information in any way for future use, you need consent for each bit saying how you will use it and an opt-in tick box for permission.
+There must be separate opt-ins for contact to call, text, and email.
 That means no auto-selected checkboxes hidden away that could be easily missed and no bulk contact me/don’t contact me options.

 You also need to operate transparently and with the ability to remove consent.
 Anyone can request to see which personal data of theirs is being held and request for that data to be deleted.

 Penalties are steep.
 If you fail to comply you can be fined 20m euros or 4% of your global turnover, whichever is higher (note: turnover not profit!) – and this is per violation.